anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 # Introduction

 BRSKI as defined in {{RFC8995}} specifies a solution for secure zero-touch (automated) bootstrapping of devices (pledges) in a (customer) site domain.
-This includes the discovery of network elements in the customer site/domain and the exchange of security information necessary to establish trust between a pledge and the domain.
+This includes the discovery of the BRSKI registrar in the customer site/domain and the exchange of security information necessary to establish trust between a pledge and the domain.

 Security information about the customer site/domain, specifically the customer site/domain certificate, are exchanged and authenticated utilizing voucher-request and voucher-response artifacts as defined in {{RFC8995}}.
 Vouchers are signed objects from the Manufacturer's Authorized Signing Authority (MASA).